January 20, 2016

 CWA chatted with Thomson and learned about what it takes to run a literary nonprofit organization and what it’s like to balance the roles of writer and leader.

 What was the inspiration for starting Literature for All of Us?

 I had been a book group facilitator for women’s literature groups since 1981 and had noticed the effect on adult women of reading good books about women’s experiences and having a chance to discuss and reflect on their own lives through the book group activities.
 Things changed; critical thinking in a supportive circle was powerful.
 I had years of rewarding, exciting work with literature before looking around for some population that didn’t have access to book groups like the ones sponsored by Barnes & Noble and other book stores.

 A friend who had experienced my work in the women’s groups recommended that I do a group for teen mothers on welfare who were enrolled in a GED program and the rest is history.
 I added poetry writing the first day and realized the combination was incredibly powerful.

-What has been the challenges of sustaining a non-profit organization like this?
+What have been the challenges of sustaining a non-profit organization like this?

 We have to raise the funds over and over, year after year, while trying to build more programming and staff to do the programming.
 I have personally been sustained by continuing to actually facilitate at least one group for teens each year.
 It keeps my purpose strong enough to make the rest of it happen.